× Close

 • The compass is susceptible to magnetic interference and should be kept away from all ferro-magnetic materials and strong magnetic fields.
 For additional information, see the sections on Local Magnetic Attractions and Field Tests for Local Magnetic Conditions.

-• A horizontal angle compass calibration should be performed on-site each time you change locations.
-For instructions, see the section Horizontal Angle Compass Calibration Routine.
+• A user field compass calibration should be performed on-site each time you change locations.
+For instructions, see the section Compass Calibration Routine.

 • If you have declination turned on in the TruPulse 360°, make sure the value is correct for your location.
 For additional information on magnetic declination and entering a declination, this portion of the How-To video covers more details: